 Still, the promise of 5G is much faster speeds and lower latency — and to achieve that, the company will need to continue its millimeter-wave rollout.
 It’s all a bit technical, but the gist of it is that higher frequencies can deliver more data over shorter distances.
 With Sprint and T-Mobile’s combined spectrum, the new company will more easily deploy a robust

 On Sunday, June 17, 2018, T-Mobile CEO John Legere tweeted a video announcing that Sprint and T-Mobile had agreed to form a new company.
 In a press release from the same day, the combined companies were given a value of $146 billion.
 The company’s ownership would be split three ways, with Deutsche Telekom owning 42 percent and SoftBank Group holding 27 percent.
 The remaining 31 percent will be publicly owned.

 Legere announced the new company would be named “the New T-Mobile,” Legere said he would serve as the new company’s CEO.
 However, he later announced he was stepping down, a change that became official on April 1, 2020, alongside the merger’s final approval.

 “This isn’t a case of going from 4 to 3 wireless companies — there are now at least 7 or 8 big competitors in this converging market,” Legere said at the time.
 “And in 5G, we’ll go from 0 to 1.
 Only the New T-Mobile will have the capacity to deliver real, nationwide

 One of those “compelling benefits” is likely to be job growth.
-The new company promises to employ at least 200,000 people in the U.S. That number is expected to grow as the “New T-Mobile” — as the company is called in the press release — has pledged to invest $40 billion in infrastructure over the course of three years.
+The new company promises to employ at least 200,000 people in the U.S. That number is expected to grow as the “New T-Mobile” has pledged to invest $40 billion in infrastructure over the course of three years.